 I have always felt a little annoyed when strangers call me things like “babe” or “hon.”
 It doesn’t much matter if the stranger is male or female, or whether they’re older or younger than me.

-One day a few years ago, after once again being called "hon," by a virtual stranger, I took note of my reaction--I instantly bristled at the word.
-Not so much that I had any sort of external reaction--just a brief, negative bit of energy that buzzed through me.
+One day a few years ago, after once again being called “hon,” by a virtual stranger, I took note of my reaction–I instantly bristled at the word.
+Not so much that I had any sort of external reaction–just a brief, negative bit of energy that buzzed through me.
+It launched a bit of an existential crisis, but in a good way.

 Do You Believe What You Think You Believe?